 - We (as does most other publishers) follow the Chicago Manual of Style and The Christian Writers Manual of Style.
 Neither recommend this practice.

 - Other highly-respected Christian authors have made a similar decision, so we are not alone.
 (Max Lucado made a statement online of this decision.)

 - Since The Passion Translation is being distributed internationally, we sought to consider other audiences in this decision.
 Capitalization of deity pronouns is much less of an issue outside the U.S. and in many cases is not desired.

-- Once you start it’s very easy to get lost in all the words that should be capitalized due to a direct or indirect reference to God or any spiritually significant person, place, or thing.
-I have worked with Christian authors who want to capitalize words like glory, heaven, presence, church (as in the body of Christ), temple, pastor, priest, garden (of Eden), apostle, blood, angel, gospel, kingdom, ark (of the covenant) and the ark (Noah’s), baby (for baby Jesus), and many, many, many more.
-Even the Bible translations that choose to capitalize deity pronouns do not capitalize these words.
+- Once you start, it’s very easy to get lost in all the words that should be capitalized due to a direct or indirect reference to God or any spiritually significant person, place, or thing.

 - Please note that in all other books we are publishing by Dr. Brian Simmons (by BroadStreet Publishing), we have chosen to capitalize deity pronouns.

-I realize this explanation may not be satisfactory to some, but we want readers to know this decision was made after much thought, prayer, and struggle.
-Even if you do not agree with our final decision, we trust you can see it is not a simple issue.
+This explanation may not be satisfactory to some, but we want readers to know this decision was made after much thought and prayer.
+We trust you can see it is not a simple issue.
 We also trust that this heart-level translation of the Bible will deepen your passion for God as you experience God’s passionate heart for you.